StefMTP/shopify/Frontend.md

 The initial OAuth redirect for authorization must occur at parent level, outside the iframe the app is loaded inside.
 Depending on what the current 'window' is, we redirect the user differently, but they still see the install permission prompt.

 The shopOrigin value is required to lock communication with just the one shop currently using the application.
 It is the encoded value of the shop name, that we can manually extract from the installation confirmation url of the authorization process.
-App Bridge requires this shop value, so it is best to be stored for the duration of the user session (Could be stored in an Adonis session key-value pair as a http only cookie).
+App Bridge requires this shop value, so it is best to be stored for the duration of the user session (Could be stored in an Adonis session key-value pair as a http only cookie, or a signed/plain cookie).

 After the auth flow, the user will end up at the redirect url (recommended to let App Bridge redirect the user back to Shopify to ensure the app is embedded in the admin).